microsoft/DirectXShaderCompiler/docs/DXIL.rst

-165 WaveMatch                     returns the bitmask of active lanes that have the same value 166 WaveMultiPrefixOp             returns the result of the operation on groups of lanes identified by a bitmask 167 WaveMultiPrefixBitCount       returns the count of bits set to 1 on groups of lanes identified by a bitmask
+165 WaveMatch                     returns the bitmask of active lanes that have the same value 166 WaveMultiPrefixOp             returns the result of the operation on groups of lanes identified by a bitmask 167 WaveMultiPrefixBitCount       returns the count of bits set to 1 on groups of lanes identified by a bitmask 168 AllocateRayQuery              allocate space for RayQuery and return handle 169 TraceRayInline                initialize RayQuery for raytrace
 === ============================= =======================================================================================================================================================================================================================